Indian Mounds Park

 Since then, Earth Club students and other community volunteers have continued to remove invasive species and plant hundreds of native shrubs, grasses, and forbs or flowers in their place.
 The restoration area has expanded to include the southern leg of the overlook area.

 Friends of the Mississippi River partners with Saint Paul Parks and Recreation in its work in Mounds Park.
-This work is funded by the McNeely Foundation, Capitol Region Watershed District, National Fish and Wildlife Foundation, and Minnesota Environment and Natural Resources Trust Fund.
 The project also builds upon the work of Friends of Mounds Park, the local volunteer-based, citizen participation group endorsed and recognized by the District Four community council that has long advocated for this community asset.